qedgroup/CGDV.github.io/userGuidance/index.md

 Go to "My Visuals" on CGDV, scroll down and you should see you submission.
 Go into your submission and make sure everything looks good.
 In addition, make sure your submission has a profile picture.

-# Having Problem to upload?
+# Having problem to upload?

 Please contact Xiner Ning(xning@qedgroupllc.com) with your issue, we will response ASAP.